youngancient/kimikoapp/README.md

 With Kimiko, patients earn **tokens** and unlock **exclusive NFTs** as they follow their prescribed treatment plans, making healthcare adherence fun and rewarding!

-In building this project, I used Alchemy as an RPC Provider as defined in my hardhat config.
+In building this project, we used Alchemy as an RPC provider, as defined in the hardhat configuration.
 Here are some important links:

 - Kimiko Contract Repo: https://github.com/youngancient/kimiko-contract